Night at the Morse Mill Hotel

 Koenen and Janis went across the room to try to communicate with the spirits using K2 meters and dowsing rods while I stayed put and tried to get a response by knocking on the wood.
 After many failed attempts, I gave up.
 As I was going to walk away, I heard a loud, sharp banging noise from behind me.
 Everyone else in the house was seated nowhere near me and startled, wondering where the unaccounted for noise had come from.

-For more information, visit their website at Www.Morsemillhotel.com.
-If you visit, be prepared for unexplainable feelings of being touched, unaccounted for sounds, and feelings of being watched.
+If you visit, be prepared for unexplained feelings of being touched, unaccounted for sounds, and feelings of being watched.

 You have been warned.